Ramonta-Lee/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Given a building n tall
-how to determine when the egg did not break?? drop an egg from bottom level  up until the egg breaks the previous floor is floor is the highest the egg can be dropped without breaking
+how to determine when the egg did not break?? drop an egg from bottom level  up until the egg breaks the previous floor is the highest the egg can be dropped without breaking

 The runtime is O(n)